27 June 2024

 Sister, I wondered if you would clarify what you were reported to have said in this passage from the article in OSV.
 I didn't understand the reference to doubt.]]

 Thanks for asking.
 Yes, what I was speaking about was those times in every hermit's life when we wonder if we have really heard God's call in petitioning or responding to become a hermit.
 The vocation is so countercultural, and in many ways so counterintuitive and there are so many more obvious ways to do good, to show others the love of God, or (it seems) to become more fully and generously human, that we can come to doubt we have rightly heard and responded to God's call.
-Because the vocation is an ecclesial one and because this means the Church must also discern this vocation before she entrusts us with it or permits us to live it in the name of God, it becomes terribly important that we are able to trust those who have discerned the vocation with us.
+Because the vocation is an ecclesial one and because this means the Church must also discern this vocation before she entrusts us with it or permits us to live it in the name of the Church, it becomes terribly important that we are able to trust those who have discerned the vocation with us.
 If, as we have been looking at during the last few weeks, the church (meaning bishops, Vicars for Religious, mentors in the formation process, etc.,), does not do an honest and rigorous discernment, then during these periods of doubt we have no way to rest in the church's decision to profess and consecrate us.

-From the perspective of our need for the church's mutual discernment, it must be underscored that the situation in Lexington resulted from the betrayal of the church's responsibility regarding canon 603 (and Cole Matson as well).
-Despite the candidate's candid admission that what she sought was public profession without having discerned a call to solitary eremitical life and likely being called instead to community life, she was allowed to attempt profession as a solitary hermit.
+From the perspective of our need for the church's mutual discernment, it must be underscored that the situation in Lexington resulted from the betrayal of the local church's responsibility regarding canon 603 (and Cole Matson as well).
+Despite the candidate's candid admission that what he sought was public profession without having discerned a call to solitary eremitical life and likely being called instead to community life, he was allowed to attempt profession as a solitary hermit.
 The minister of profession commented he didn't see whom it would hurt, which is a far cry from affirming a sense of a divine call.
 He acted carelessly and without regard to the vocation itself, its history, or those who might truly be called to it.
-While C. Matson, for instance, might never have to depend on the honesty and rigor of the church's discernment concerning his eremitical life (she already knows she is not called to this precise vocation and that he used c 603 in a stopgap way), others in the diocese down the line who might truly be called to this vocation (or others!) might want and need to assure themselves that the diocese has a history of honesty, sensitivity, and understanding in their discernment of certain ecclesial vocations.
+Moreover, he implicitly says in this way, that he does not believe Cole Matson has any kind of genuine vocation in the Church and can live with this kind of hypocrisy rather than in genuine joy.
+I find that distinctly uncharitable.